hashicorp/terraform-provider-boundary/docs/resources/auth_method_ldap.md

 - `group_filter` (String) A go template used to construct a LDAP group search filter (optional).
 - `insecure_tls` (Boolean) Skip the LDAP server SSL certificate validation (optional) - insecure and use with caution.
 - `is_primary_for_scope` (Boolean) When true, makes this auth method the primary auth method for the scope in which it resides.
 The primary auth method for a scope means the the user will be automatically created when they login using an LDAP account.
+- `maximum_page_size` (Number) MaximumPageSize specifies a maximum search result size to use when retrieving the authenticated user's groups (optional).
 - `name` (String) The auth method name.
 Defaults to the resource name.
 - `start_tls` (Boolean) Issue StartTLS command after connecting (optional).
 - `state` (String) Can be one of 'inactive', 'active-private', or 'active-public'.
 Defaults to active-public.